tt024/tmdb-scrapper/README.md

 This is a Node.js application that fetches TV show data from the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) and saves it to a JSON file.
 The application uses the `fs`, `dotenv`, `axios`, `mongoose` and `log-symbol` Node.js packages, which can be installed using `npm`.

+The dataset of all the details of TV show is available on [Kaggle](https://www.kaggle.com/datasets/bourdier/all-tv-series-details-dataset).

 ## Installation

 1. Clone the repository or download the code.